-- hold out to the public that they are married.
+- hold out to the public that they are a married couple.

-A minor child in Texas is not legally allowed to enter a common law marriage unless the claim of common law marriage began before September 1, 1997.
+A minor child in Texas cannot legally enter a common law marriage unless the claim of common law marriage began before Sept.
+1, 1997.

-Communal Dining — A public or non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and serves meals to elderly persons or individuals who receive Supplemental Security Income (SSI) and their spouses.
+Communal Dining — A public or non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and serves meals to elderly people or those who receive Supplemental Security Income (SSI) and their spouses.

 Community Supervision — The placement of a misdemeanor or felony offender under supervision for a specified length of time ordered by the court.
 Sentences are served in the community rather than in jail or prison.
 Also formally known as (adult) probation.

 Comprehensive Energy Assistance Program (CEAP) — A utility assistance program funded annually by the Low Income Home Energy Assistance Program (LIHEAP).
 CEAP replaced the Home Energy Assistance Program (HEAP).